deeanalyst/codeassist/README.md

    ```bash
    uv run run.py --no-pull
    ```
-> You won't be prompted to oinput your HF_Token if this is not the first time running start command.
+> You won't be prompted to input your HF_Token if this is not the first time running start command.

 ## Web UI Login to Gensyn Account